The Master of Liberal Arts, Finance degree field consists of 12 courses (48 credits), two of which are required on campus; weekend options available.

 International Students Who Need a Student Visa

 To meet the on-campus requirement, you study with us in the summer.
-You can easily request an I-20 for the F-1 student visa through Harvard Summer School.
+You can easily request an I-20 for the F-1 student visa for Harvard Summer School’s 3- or 7-week courses.
 For more details, see International Student Study Options for important visa information.

 To Complete Your Degree